Back to top

 • Place of unloading (of the goods road transport vehicle from another mode of transport): The place of unloading is the last place where the goods road motor vehicle was unloaded from another mode of transport (usually a ship or a rail wagon).

-The reporting unit for road freight transport statistics is the goods road transport vehicle.
+The reporting unit for road freight transport statistics is the goods road transport vehicle or the local unit (a site of a company, as identified in the national business register).

-The data provided are goods vehicles registered in Sweden.
+The data provided are goods vehicles registered in the declaring country uniquely.

 The statistics are subject to uncertainty.
 The main sources of uncertainty are sampling, non-response and measurement.
 The uncertainty due to sampling is quantified using confidence intervals (95 percent).
 The non-response is compensated in the estimation procedures through straight expansion within strata.
 No special method or model is used for potential measurement uncertainty.